ls1224268-dotcom/gui-public-ls1224268-dotcom/README.md

 Use [Markdown](https://www.markdownguide.org/basic-syntax) to format appropriately.
 ## Final Project Description
-_For my final project I will be making a Pokedex which will display not only the Pokemon and its name but also their stats, information like weigth and gender ratio, and will allow you to check their shiny, mega evolution, and their gender differences._
+_This is a project that aims to work like a Pokedex from the Pokemon games, it gives you a list of 151 Pokemon to checkout their information that include all kinds of stuff that being their name, types, height and widght, abilities, stats, and an entry that tells you a fact about that Pokemon, it also let's you check their shiny, gender, and mega forms all of this while displaing it in a way similar to the games._

 ## GUI Wireframe
-_Embed your wireframe image(s) here!
-Here is an example_

 ![Final Project GUI](Untitled_Artwork1.png)
 ![Final Project GUI](Untitled_Artwork(1).png)